metafizzy/isotope/notes.md

 ## discuss

 Method name for filterSortMagic.
-Currently .magic()
+Currently .arrange()

+default to isJQueryFiltering = true, vs. not

 ## bugs